uob-coms20007/uob-coms20007.github.io/notes/semantics/denotational.md

 ### Denotation Function

-The denotational semantics for simple arithmetic expressions associates each expression with an integer values - the mathematical objects that we will use to ascribe meaning to expressions.
+The denotational semantics for simple arithmetic expressions associates each expression with an integer value - the mathematical objects that we will use to ascribe meaning to expressions.
 This takes the form of a _denotation function_ $\llbracket \cdot \rrbracket_{\mathcal{A}^-} : \mathcal{A}^- \rightarrow \mathbb{Z}$ that maps simple arithmetic expressions to the integers.
 For the application of this function, we will use the notation $\llbracket e \rrbracket_{\mathcal{A}^-} \in \mathbb{Z}$ where $e \in \mathcal{A}^-$ is some expression.